La Joya Community High School

-La Joya Community High School (LJ, LJCHS, or LHS) is a community high school located in Avondale, Arizona, US.
-It serves grades 9 through 12 and is part of the Tolleson Union High School District.
-Currently 2200 students are enrolled.
+La Joya Community High School (LJ, LJCHS, or LHS) is a community high school located in Avondale, Arizona, United States.
+It is one of six high schools in the Tolleson Union High School District and serves grades 9-12.
+Currently, 2200 students are enrolled.
+The school's mascot is a Fighting Lobo and the school colors are Navy blue and Vegas gold.

-Their Principal's name is Dr. William Sorenson.
-Currently the school is teaching students from 9th grade to 12 grade.
+The current principal is Dr. William Sorenson.
+The five assistant principles are Patti Munoz, Andrew Heytens, Rae Hernandez, Tom Junk, and Joseph Williams.